melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Stock-recruit parameters
 - $log(R_0)$ controlling equilibrium recruitment
-- 158 recruitment deviations parameters covering the range
+- Recruitment deviations parameters covering the range
   1875-2032, with
   1970-2020
   representing the "main" period modeled as a zero-centered deviation vector